balena-labs-projects/wifi-repeater/README.md

 ## Required hardware

- This project has been developed and tested with Rasbperry Pi 3 and 4 though it should work with any board that supports balenaOS.
+ This project has been developed and tested with Raspberry Pi 3 and 4 though it should work with any board that supports balenaOS.

 # Usage